 Pellet grills heat quickly, provide the same type of precise control you get from propane or natural gas, impart far more flavor into your expensive cuts of meat and eliminate the hazard of having a propane tank sitting on your patio or deck.
 And that’s just for starters.
 Pellet grills won’t dry out your food the way propane does, won’t make you wait a half hour or more until they’re up to speed the way charcoal does and don’t require constant monitoring the way a wood fire does.
 In short, pellet grills are a grillmaster’s dream.
-Below we’ve brought together a half dozen of the best pellet grills on the market today for your consideration.
+Below we’ve brought together the best pellet grills on the market today for your consideration.

 The Best Pellet Grill